DARIAH-DE/puppetmodule-dariahshibboleth/README.md

 and the default 'access denied' page
 * `/opt/dariahshibboleth/accessdenied.html`

-###Beginning with dariahshibboleth

-The very basic steps needed for a user to get the module up and running.
-This can include setup steps, if necessary, or it can be an example of the most basic use of the module.

 ##Usage

 To use the module with DARIAH Homeless IdP only, simply load as